 The Bottom Line—Does Eat Stop Eat Work?

 Will Eat Stop Eat help you look younger and hit your weight-loss goal?
 Well, this approach does involve weekly fasting, so in theory, it can help you shed some pounds.
-This method is backed by some research, and a few user testimonials are posted on the website.
+Some research backs this method, and a few user testimonials are posted on the website.
 But it does have its drawbacks; we also noticed that some dieters have difficulty going days without eating, and others feel like this is not a long-term solution to weight management.

 If you want to see better weight-loss results, we encourage you to consider a diet plan or supplement that’s backed by solid research but does not leave you feeling famished.

 Among the best products we’ve seen this year is one called Noom.
-This natural weight-loss program has shown some real results when it comes to enhancing promoting weight loss and long-term weight maintenance.
-Thousands of people have seen results and now you can get the power of human coaching and personalized meal plans along with so much more.
+This natural weight-loss program has shown some real results in enhancing promoting weight loss and long-term weight maintenance.
+Thousands of people have seen results, and now you can get the power of human coaching and personalized meal plans along with so much more.

-The company behind Noom is so excited about this program, they’re offering a free trial to all Dietspotlight readers.
+The company behind Noom is so excited about this program; they’re offering a free trial offer to all Dietspotlight readers.

 Eat Stop Eat is a weight loss diet program.
 It claims to rejuvenate a dieter’s cells from years of damage.
 It also claims to clear up bad acne, make you look more youthful, and heal old aches that you may have acquired out the years.
 No special supplements or exercises required.
 Brad Pilon wrote this book back in 2009 and people still purchase it today.